cdstanford/gid/README.md

 This way, no benchmarks are excluded from the results.
 We also give the commands that can be used to run all 5 algorithms if this is desired.

+Lastly, for some containerized Docker builds, there can be substantial differences (e.g., 2-3x) between the running time of the algorithms reported in the paper with native code, and those that are obtained running in the container.
+This occurs especially when running the newer Mac Docker builds;
+please take this into account if comparing numbers directly across platforms.

 ### 1. Lines of Source Code (Fig. 4, left)